-- Handle compliance issues; housing regulations, tax regulations, and insurance are just a few compliance matter that a property management company can handle.
+- Handle compliance issues; housing regulations, tax regulations, and insurance are just a few compliance matters that a property management company can handle.

-While a property management company can help you immensely, not every property owner needs one.
-Ask yourself some questions as you consider your needs:
+While property manager companies can help you immensely, not every property owner needs one.
+However, you will get to make the most of your investment without becoming inundated with your property’s micromanagement.
+Ask yourself these questions as you consider your needs:

-- Does your schedule allow you to handle issues that require immediate attention?
+- Does my schedule allow me to handle issues that require immediate attention?

-- Are you willing to take care of the day-to-day management tasks yourself?
+- Can I take care of the day-to-day management tasks by myself?

-- Do you understand the regulations concerning all types of housing programs?
+- Do I understand the regulations concerning building codes and housing programs?

 Considerations when vetting property management companies:

 Owning commercial property generally means that you will eventually require a trusted property management company.
-There are a number of companies willing to help you manage your property, but how many of them are worth the expense and effort?
-How many companies can actually do everything necessary so that you don’t have to worry that your property is not being run properly?
-The good news is that proper vetting can help you lower this risk so that you can get the most out of your commercial property.
+Many companies may be willing to help you manage your property, but each comes with expenses and effort.
+How do you qualify these options to ensure that everything is taken care of, your property is being run properly, and worry-free?
+Proper vetting can help you minimize risks and maximize ROI from your commercial property.

 What is their reputation?

 First and foremost, make sure that the company you’re considering hiring has a good reputation for property management.
-Many companies and independent contractors claim to be able to handle any type of property, be it a suite of offices or an industrial park, but the proof is in their reputation.
+Many companies and independent contractors claim to handle any property, be it a suite of offices or an industrial park.
+Still, find the proof by researching or asking for testimonials.
 Can their references substantiate their claims?
 Can you find other people who have worked with them?
-This approach excludes many startup companies, but you have be concerned about your investment first, and experience is key.
+This approach excludes many startup companies, but your investment comes first, and experience is critical.

 What was your first impression?

-The individual or team of property managers that you end up hiring will represent you and your company/brand.
-Therefore, it’s important that you meet your candidates in person to make sure they have a neat appearance and are well-spoken.
+The individual or team of property managers you end up hiring will represent you and your company/brand.
+Therefore, it’s essential that you are satisfied with their representation and meet your candidates face-to-face.

 Do they have experience with your type of property?

 Look at the type of properties in which the property management companies are comfortable handling.
 There is a big difference between managing a strip mall and managing a manufacturing plant.
-You need to find the right people or company who are familiar with your property and the tenants in your type of property.
-This is a specialist game, and professionals who don’t recognize the differences between the many types of properties — and the unique challenges each holds — will not be able to do an effective job of managing yours.
+It would be best if you found the right people or companies familiar with your property type and its tenants.
+Property management is a specialist game, and professionals who don’t recognize the differences between the many types of properties — and the unique challenges that come with each — may not be able to be effective in managing yours.

 What are the specific property management services they offer?

-Understand what type of services the property managers you’re vetting offers.
-There is more to it than simply collecting rent checks, in the field of property management.
+Understand what type of services each property manager offers.
 Many property management companies actively seek out tenants, arrange showings, and handle evictions.
 Typically, a property manager will oversee maintenance, too.
 They can even take care of most of the paperwork for you, and so much more.
 A property manager can involve you as much or as little as you’d prefer.
-A good property manager knows when to bring something to your attention, and when to simply take care of the matter themselves.
+A good property manager knows whether to bring something to your attention or take care of the issue themselves.

 Do the property management companies have a thorough understanding of your local area?

-When vetting property management companies, it’s important that they have an understanding of your local area.
-Knowing the ins and outs of your area will help them prepare.
+When vetting property management companies, they must have an understanding of your local area.
+Familiarity with your region will help them to be better prepared.
 Is this a location where graffiti is common, requiring regular clean up?
 Does the parking make it difficult for renters to access their units?
-What kind of solutions can be worked out?
-These are all important factors that your property management company should be aware of.
+Do they have established relationships with local companies who can assist with maintenance and/or renovations?
+These are all crucial factors that your property management company.

 Can the property management company handle the financial aspects of your investment?

 Find out whether the property management company has the corporate infrastructure to handle the financial aspects of management.
-Usually, property managers are required to handle the collection of rent, the purchase of incidental or common expenditures, and any emergency payments that may crop up.
-In that case, they need to be able to thoroughly document everything and inform you of the decisions they make.
-Similarly, you have to trust that they will make financial choices that you can both accept and agree with.
+Usually, property managers are required to oversee the collection of rent, the purchase of incidental or ordinary expenditures, and any emergency payments that may crop up.
+Thorough and clear documentation is key to informing you of the decisions they make.
+Similarly, you have to trust that they will make financial choices that you can both accept.

-An investment property should make you a profit without your need to constantly work on it.
-That’s why it’s so important that you find a team who will manage the day-to-day tasks without adding more to your plate.
+An investment property should make you a profit without your need to continually work on it.
+That’s why you must find a team that will manage the day-to-day tasks without adding more to your plate.

 Looking for a property management company in Columbus, Ohio or throughout Central Ohio?

 In Columbus, property management companies may make many promises, but none can anticipate your needs quite like The Robert Weiler Company.
-Since 1938, our experienced professionals have been providing top-notch commercial real estate services – from appraisal and brokerage to property management services and more.
+Since 1938, our experienced professionals have been providing top-notch commercial real estate services – from appraisal and brokerage to property management services.
 In addition to servicing Columbus, Ohio, we also manage properties throughout Central Ohio.
-No property is too large, and no need is too great.
+Our current portfolio consists of commercial and residential properties and totals more than one million square feet.
 Whether you need legal assistance, help with tenant management, or building management, we are your go-to team.

 One of the most important goals of an investment property is to maximize your income while keeping costs down.
-We can provide detailed reports to help you determine where updates and changes need to be made.
+Using the most advanced platform in the market, we can provide detailed reports to help you and your tenants access all critical account data and timely information.
 We can also help market your property, attract potential tenants, then qualify them with credit checks and references.
 Hiring The Robert Weiler Company to manage and maintain your property will help you receive the highest rent possible while reducing your expenses.

 We maintain a high level of integrity, credibility, and unsurpassed local market knowledge.
 As a full-service commercial real estate and appraisal firm, we believe in building relationships, not just completing transactions.
 You will have a close relationship with your property manager, whom you can count on to get the job done correctly, efficiently, and effectively.
-Your property manager can easily be reached for status reports, to answer your questions, and address any concerns.
+Your property manager can easily be reached for detailed, custom-built owner statements, answer your questions, and address any concerns.
 As one of the most sought-after property management companies Columbus, Ohio offers, there’s only one choice as to who should manage your property: The Robert Weiler Company.